 FoodCorps selects one Host Site per state, and works with that Host Site to develop a network of community-level Service Site partners, where service members are placed to teach kids about food and nutrition, build and tend school gardens, and help source local food for school cafeterias.

-FoodCorps currently operates in 15 states, with 5-12 service members placed under the direction of each Host Site and their partners.
-We anticipate adding no more than three states for 2014-2015.
+FoodCorps currently operates in 17 states, with 7-15 service members placed under the direction of each Host Site and their partners.

 Successful Host Sites will:

 - Be a 501(c)3 nonprofit organization, public agency or university with a statewide focus